augustss/MicroHs/README.md

 Differences:
  * Top level definitions must have a type signature.
  * Type variables need an explicit `forall`.
- * Type variables without a kind annotation are assumed to have kind `Type`.
  * There is no `Read` class.
  * There is no deriving.
- * There is no record syntax.
+ * Indentation is handled a little differently.
  * The `Prelude` has to be imported explicitly.
- * Polymorphic types are never inferred; use a type signature if you need it.
+ * Polymorphic types/kinds are never inferred; use a type/kind signature if you need it.
  * A module must have an export list.
  * The `default` list is empty, except in the interactive system.
  * Always enabled extension: